Codecademy/docs/content/uiux/concepts/text-properties/text-properties.md

 ![A diagram with text of different sizes, from size 12 up to size 72.](https://static-assets.codecademy.com/Courses/intro-to-ui-and-ux/docs/Text-Size.png)

 **Weight** refers to the thickness of the characters.
-Text with a heavier weight such as “Bold” is thicker than text with a lighter weight such as “Thin.”
+Text with a heavier weight such as "Bold" is thicker than text with a lighter weight such as "Thin."
 The range of available weights depends on the typeface, and some example weights include Thin, Regular, Medium, SemiBold, Bold, and Black.

 ![A diagram with text of varying weights, arranged from lightest to heaviest.](https://static-assets.codecademy.com/Courses/intro-to-ui-and-ux/docs/Text-Weight.png)